Before Google, it wasn’t long ago the phone book was the most practical way to find restaurants, service providers, retailers, and more.

-As time goes on, GMB will provide statistics on how many people are viewing your photos monthly — similar to how Facebook or Instagram provides analytics for your posts.
+As time goes on, Google will provide statistics on how many people are viewing your photos monthly — similar to how Facebook or Instagram provides analytics for your posts.

 4) Google Posts

-Creating posts on Google My Business allows business owners to create special offers or publicize events or new products.
+Creating posts on your Google profile allows you to create special offers or publicize events or new products directly within search results.